atitan/cheetah_qrcode/README.md

 # * +:size+ - Output image size, cannot be smaller than QR Code modules size, default is QR Code modules size
 CheetahQRCode.encode('test', ec_level: :q, border: 0, size: 600)
 ```

+## Caveat

+If the specified size is slightly larger than the QR Code modules size, there will be some sort of image distortion due to limitation of 1 bit png.
+Use larger size or QR Code modules size to prevent this issue.

 ## Benchmark

 ### script